VIB-PSB/ksrates/docs/usage.rst

         ksrates [OPTIONS] COMMAND [ARGS]

-*   Singularity container:
+*   Apptainer container:

         Open an interactive container where to launch commands with the syntax indicated in the local installation above::

-            singularity shell docker://vibpsb/ksrates
+            apptainer shell docker://vibpsb/ksrates

         Or launch a single command through the container::

-            singularity exec docker://vibpsb/ksrates ksrates [OPTIONS] COMMAND [ARGS]
+            apptainer exec docker://vibpsb/ksrates ksrates [OPTIONS] COMMAND [ARGS]

         .. note::
             WSL2 users need option ``-B`` to mount the Windows file system in the container (e.g. ``-B /mnt/c/Users/your_username``).

-    Singularity downloads the container image from Docker Hub in ``$HOME/.singularity/cache`` and from then on makes use of the local copy.
+    Apptainer downloads the container image from Docker Hub in ``$HOME/.apptainer/cache`` and from then on makes use of the local copy.

 *   Docker container: